REVITALIZED DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS

 b.
 From and after January 1 of the year immediately following the recording of this Revitalized Declaration, the maximum annual assessment may be increased more than ten percent (10%) above the maximum annual assessment for the preceding year, by a vote of three-fourths (3/4) of the members who are voting in person or by proxy at a members meeting duly called for said purpose.

 c.
 The Board of Directors of the Association may fix the annual assessment at any amount not in excess of the maximum.

 The first annual assessment shall be adjusted according to the number of months remaining in the calendar year.
 The Board of Directors shall fix the amount of the annual assessment against each Lot at least thirty (30) days in advance of each annual assessment period.
-Written notice of the annual assessment shall be sent to every owner subject thereto.
+Written or electronic notice of the annual assessment shall be sent to every owner subject thereto.
 The due dates shall be established by the Board of Directors of the Association.
 The Association shall, upon demand, and for a reasonable charge, furnish a certificate signed by an officer of the Association setting forth the assessments on a specified Lot have been paid.
 A properly executed certificate of the Association as to the status of assessments on any Lot shall be binding upon the Association as of the date of its issuance.